xugengyu/skills-github-pages/notes/machine_learning/subpages/diffusion_model/diffusion_model.md

 <h1> Diffusion Models </h1>

+<h3> Disclaimer </h3>
+*The following notes are for my personal reference only.
+They may contain direct quotations or reproductions from external sources, including text and images.
+These materials are utilized solely for the purpose of personal study and reference.
+Any use beyond this context may require permission from the original creators or copyright holders.*

+<h3> Introduction </h3>

 Diffusion models are generative models which learn by initially *destroying* the training data, and subsequently recovering it through denoising.

 When the model is trained, one can generate new data by feeding random noise into the learned denoising process.